cyb4x/cyb4x.github.io/_posts/2025-04-15-VulnLab-Baby.md

 In this write-up, I’ll walk you through the Active Directory lab "Baby" from Vulnlab, a solo Windows machine designed for junior-level users exploring Active Directory exploitation.
 The lab focuses on two fundamental techniques: LDAP enumeration, which involves querying the domain for information about users, groups, and other AD objects, and Windows privilege escalation through the abuse of SeBackupPrivilege, a misconfigured right that can be leveraged to gain SYSTEM-level access.

+## Active Directory Overview
+**Active Directory**

+> Active Directory (AD) is a directory service by Microsoft that stores information about objects on the network, including users, groups, and computers.To identify Active Directory (AD) on a network using Nmap, you can scan for common AD-related ports such as LDAP (Port 389), LDAPS (Port 636), Kerberos (Port 88), SMB (Port 445), and DNS (Port 53).
+Running a command like nmap -p 389,636,88,445,53 --script=default,smb-os-fingerprint <target_ip_range>
+{: .prompt-tip }

+**Tools Breakdown**

+> NetExec(nxc): network execution tool for interacting with various services remotely, supporting protocols like VNC, SSH, WINRM, MSSQL, FTP, LDAP, RDP, WMI, NFS, SMB.
+It allows for remote code execution and service interaction using valid credentials across different network protocols.

+> BloodHound: A tool for Active Directory enumeration that maps out attack paths and privilege escalation opportunities in AD environments.
+{: .prompt-tip }

+> Evil-WinRM: A tool to remotely access Windows machines via WinRM using valid credentials for shell access.
+{: .prompt-tip }

+{: .prompt-tip }

 ## Scanning

 ```bash